dineshkutty-z/Day-01/readme.md

-This task contains http/1.1 and http/2 differences and object and internal representaion.
+This task contains http/1.1 and http/2 differences and object and its internal representaion.